Word embeddings — word2vec and vectors that mean something

 Gensim leans into all of this.

-The result, on a beefy laptop: 8 threads, a few million pairs per second, billions of training pairs per hour, all without leaving the CPU.
-That’s enough to train word2vec on a full Wikipedia dump in a few hours on hardware that costs nothing extra (because you needed the CPU anyway).
+On a beefy laptop, that’s 8 threads, a few million pairs per second, billions of training pairs per hour, all without leaving the CPU.
+That’s enough to train word2vec on a full Wikipedia dump in a few hours on hardware that doesn’t require expensive GPUs.

 Where static embeddings break